Regulations for the 14th Klaudia Taev Competition (2025)

 It is highly recommended that participants provide their insurance with adequate coverage.
 The Competition will not accept any responsibility for accidents occurring to a singer during the competition.

-All participants must cover accommodation and travel expenses by themselves.
+All competitors must cover accommodation and travel expenses by themselves.
 Our team will provide a list of hotels/hostels/guesthouses in Pärnu offering a special price (only for the competition’s participants).

 Copyright

-The organizers guarantee that the video recordings sent by singers for the 1st round will not be used for any other purposes except for the selection of candidates for the second round.
+The organizers guarantee that the video recordings sent by competitors for the 1st round will not be used for any other purposes except for the selection of candidates for the second round.

 Dress code